-The nurseries experienced less than 5 percent mortality to damping-off.
-Fumigation, deep watering, and delayed fertilization helped control damping-off.
+The nursery experienced less than 5 percent mortality to damping-off.
+Fumigation, early sowing, deep watering, and delayed fertilization helped control damping-off.

-The nurseries experienced less than 5 percent mortality due to root and shoot Fusarium infections during the 1-0 year.
+The nursery experienced less than 5 percent mortality due to root and shoot Fusarium infections during the 1-0 year.
 Cooling by irrigation helped to limit losses.

 Mountain Pine Beetle, Dendroctonus